-EDU 2230 Human Growth and Development .3 cr.
+EDU 2230 Human Growth and Development......3 cr.

-3Lec. hrs. /week

-Pre-Req: ACT ENGL 18, ACT READ 19
+Pre-Reg: ACT ENGL 18, ACT READ 19 Co-Req: None

-Co-Reg: None

 A study of quantitative and qualitative ways people change through infancy to adolescence.
 Theory, research, and application of human development and learning processes will be studied.
 A special emphasis will be placed on the theories of Erikson, Piaget, and Kohlberg.
 Three interviews are required with a child, adolescent, and an adult.
 There is a 10-hour service learning activity required.